-The first is fraud.
+The first of the two types of chargebacks is fraud.
 This is simple to prove and easy to understand.
 If you lose your credit card and someone picks it up and starts to make purchases, you’re not responsible for them.
-You report the loss to the issuing bank and a credit will be provided to you.
+You report the loss to the issuing bank and it will then credit your account.

 Another example of fraud is if you use your credit card to purchase a specific item that is never delivered.
-Say, for example, you buy online a new computer equipped clearly defined technical specifications and after it’s delivered to your front door you open the box and find it contains an inferior model.
+Say, for example, you buy a new computer equipped online.
+You clearly specified its technical specifications.
+Then, after you accept delivery, you open the box and find it contains an inferior model.
 Or a used one.
 Or a toaster.
-In such a case the merchant defrauded you, and your bank can be expected to readily agree that the transaction should be reversed and a chargeback is clearly justified.
+You call the merchant but they deny sending you the inferior model.
+Or the used one.
+Or the toaster.
+They just won’t help.
+In such a case the merchant defrauded you.
+Your bank will readily agree that it should reverse the transaction.
+You clearly deserve a chargeback.

-The second type of chargeback is service-related.
+The second of the two types of chargeback is service-related.
 Generally, banks tend to find it more difficult to understand the justification for a chargeback when it’s service-related.
 After all, unlike a clear-cut case of fraud, you are not disputing that you authorized the purchase.
 You admit that you did.
 And you are not disputing that the merchant provided a service.
-What you are claiming, in contrast, is that the precise service you contracted was not provided by the internet merchant.
+What you are claiming, in contrast, is that the precise service you contracted was not provided by the merchant.
 Now all you have to do is to prove it.

-The challenge is that’s much easier said than done.
-After all, you signed a contract and, in all likelihood, supplied a series of additional documents to the merchant that he can cite to claim that you willingly entered into a business relationship with him and knew exactly what you were doing.
+That challenge is much easier said than done.
+After all, you signed a contract.
+In all likelihood, you also supplied the merchant with a series of additional documents.
+That means he can cite them to prove that you willingly entered into a business relationship with him and knew exactly what you were doing.

-In all likelihood, a number of months went by before you realized that you’ve fallen victim to an internet scam and contacted your bank.
-You didn’t alert your bank immediately, like you would have done had your credit card been lost or stolen.
-And if that’s the case, the bank will remind you that there’s a 120-day deadline for filing a credit card dispute and, while you’re a valued customer and they’re very sorry, your time is or will soon be up and there’s nothing they can do, and, of course, thank you very much and have a good day anyway.
+In all likelihood, a number of months went by before you realized that you fell victim to a scam and contacted your bank.
+You didn’t alert your bank immediately, like you would do if you lost your credit card or if someone stole it.
+And if that’s the case, the bank will remind you that there’s a 120-day deadline for filing a credit card dispute.
+You’re a valued customer and they’re very sorry, they’ll say.
+Your time is or will soon be up and there’s nothing they can do.
+And, of course, thank you very much and have a good day anyway.

-Compounding the problem is that the clerk assigned to your bank’s dispute department with whom you speak may never have even heard of a service-related chargeback, let alone dealt with one from start to finish.
-A common reaction will be to demand within a limited amount of time additional information that may not be readily available.
-And if you can’t provide that documentation in the time frame they provide, they’ll either leave you with the impression that they may not be able to process your dispute or tell you that outright.
+Compounding the problem is that the clerks assigned to your bank’s dispute department with whom you speak may not know there are two types of chargebacks.
+Specifically, they might not know what a service-related chargeback is.
+Let alone deal with one from start to finish.
+A common reaction will be for the bank to demand within a limited amount of time additional information that you may not have.
+And if you can’t provide that documentation in the time frame they expect, they’ll either leave you with the impression that they won’t process your dispute or tell you that outright.

-Our strength is our expertise in being able to explain your rights as credit card holders to bankers and, when necessary, resurrecting a dispute beyond the standard deadline that your bank may incorrectly presume has already passed.
+Our strength is our expertise in being able to explain your rights as credit card holders in language that bankers understand.
+When necessary, we also know how to resurrect a dispute beyond the standard deadline.
+That’s vital in the event your bank presumed you missed it.